-- 10.1 Students applying for credits and exemptions for studies passed at other higher education institutions must do so on the prescribed form via MyUnisa and in accordance with the rules and procedures for processing applications for exemptions. - 10.2 Exemption of modules and conferment of credit may not be granted for more than half (50%) of the number of modules required in a programme in which exemption and recognition is requested and should be done in accordance with the relevant College Guidelines and curriculum requirements. - 10.3 All credits for an incomplete qualification may be recognised by the same or a different institution as meeting part of the requirements for a different qualification or may be recognised by a different institution as meeting part of the requirements for the same qualification provided that the credits do not exceed the 50% threshold of the programme applied for. - 10.4.
-Students may only be granted exemptions and/or credit transfers for modules if the student meets the minimum admission requirements of the qualification for which the application is made. - 10.5.
-Exemption will only be considered if there is a substantial overlap (minimum 80%) between the syllabi of the module passed at a different institution and the corresponding module at Unisa. - 10.6 Credits can only be transferred if they form part of the curriculum of the qualification that the student is enrolled for - 10.7 In the instance where the applicant has satisfied at least 80% of the outcomes of the module, the student will be accredited with the full amount of credits for the module assessed in accordance with the University exemption rules. - 10.8 Exemption or credit cannot be granted if the student studied and passed an out-of-date module content (credit currency period).
-The credit currency period of content varies in accordance to curriculum rules but must be determined to be no longer than 10 years - 10.9 A minimum period of 5 years is recognised as a minimum currency period of module content should an academic department wish to keep the period below 10 years and the exemption can be granted and approved by the Deanery of the College. - 10.10 For Tax modules that are subject to the South African Tax Regulations the minimum period of 3 years is considered as the credit currency period for these modules, exemption can be granted supported by the Deanery of the College. - 10.11 Exemptions or credits will only be considered if the module passed at the previous or different institution is offered at either the same or higher NQF level as the corresponding Unisa module.
-The Unisa 2022/2023 rules for students

-Learning outcomes of the module assessed must satisfy 80% of the outcomes and assured to have been assessed as competencies that every applicant has accumulated through non -formal and informal learning treated on a par with those being applied for recognition at the appropriate NQF level.
+- 10.1 Students applying for credits and exemptions for studies passed at other higher education institutions must do so on the prescribed form via myUnisa and in accordance with the rules and procedures for processing applications for exemptions. - 10.2 Exemption of modules and conferment of credit may not be granted for more than half (50%) of the number of modules required in a programme in which exemption and recognition is requested and should be done in accordance with the relevant college guidelines and curriculum requirements. - 10.3 All credits for an incomplete qualification may be recognised by the same or a different institution as meeting part of the requirements for a different qualification or may be recognised by a different institution as meeting part of the requirements for the same qualification provided that the credits do not exceed the 50% threshold of the programme applied for. - 10.4 Students may only be granted exemptions and/or credit transfers for modules if the student meets the minimum admission requirements of the qualification for which the application is made. - 10.5 Exemption will only be considered if there is a substantial overlap (minimum 80%) between the syllabi of the module passed at a different institution and the corresponding module at Unisa. - 10.6 Credits can only be transferred if they form part of the curriculum of the qualification that the student is enrolled for. - 10.7 In the instance where the applicant has satisfied at least 80% of the outcomes of the module, the student will be credited with the full credits for the module assessed in accordance with the university's exemption rules. - 10.8 Exemption or credit cannot be granted if the student studied and passed an out-of-date module content (credit currency period).
+The credit currency period of content varies in accordance with curriculum rules but must be determined to be no longer than 10 years or in line with the specific college requirements where the module/s are offered. - 10.9 A minimum period of 5 years is recognised as a minimum currency period of module content should an academic department wish to keep the period below 10 years and the exemption can be granted and approved by the deanery of the college. - 10.10 For tax modules that are subject to the South African Tax Regulations, the minimum period of 3 years is considered as the credit currency period for these modules.
+Exemption may be granted if supported by the deanery of the college. - 10.11 Exemptions or credits will only be considered if the module passed at the previous or different institution is offered at either the same or higher NQF level as the corresponding Unisa module.
+The learning outcomes of the module assessed must satisfy 80% of the outcomes.
+In addition, it must be confirmed to have been assessed as competencies that every applicant has accumulated through non-formal and informal learning, and that it is the appropriate NQF level.